LogicCraftsmanX/LeafLattice/README.md

-# 🌳 TreeScope – Global Tree & Forest Data Explorer
+# 🌳 LeafLattice – Global Tree & Forest Data Explorer

 **TreeScope** is a lightweight, serverless web application that visualizes global tree and forest data on an interactive map.
 It leverages **AWS Free Tier** for the backend and **Cloudflare Pages** for the frontend, making it cost-effective and scalable.